kianby/stacosys/README.md

 ### Installation

-Build and Dependency management relies on [Poetry](https://python-poetry.org/), but you can also use [published releases](https://github.com/kianby/stacosys/releases) or [Docker image](https://hub.docker.com/r/kianby/stacosys).
+Build and Dependency management relies on [Rye](https://rye-up.com/) but you can also use [Docker image](https://hub.docker.com/r/kianby/stacosys).

 Build executable with pyinstaller

-    poetry run pyinstaller stacosys.spec
+    make build

+Update dependencies and sync virtual env

+    rye lock --update-all
+    rye sync

 ### Improvements